-Students wishing to take a course at another institution for which transfer credit at MTS will be sought must obtain prior permission from the VPAA/Dean.
+Students wishing to take a course at another institution, while concurrently enrolled at MTS, for which transfer credit at MTS will be sought must obtain prior permission from the VPAA/Dean.
 A maximum of six hours of credit may be obtained off-campus, excluding biblical languages and Clinical Pastoral Education (CPE).